Skip to main content

 When your employees are involved in the process, they will feel more engaged with the training.
 And that’s essential—you need employee buy-in.

-Don’t make the mistake of assuming your new employees suddenly know everything about your company and culture just because they’ve gone through the training and onboarding.
-It’s important to take their feedback and really listen to what they think and feel about the training.
+Don’t make the mistake of assuming your new employees suddenly know everything about your company and culture just because they’ve taken your training and onboarding.
+Take their feedback and really listen to what they think and feel about the training.
 Integrate their recommendations so that they can see that their feedback makes a difference.

 This is the last step, but a crucial one.
 Without measuring and tracking results, you won’t know the true outcome of the training.
 Understanding how the program is received is essential to improving it if there are weak spots.